Jennifer Thomas Houdeshell, Fine Art and Illustration.

 Below my introductory illustration on my Home page, you can find trailers for several of the 5 children's picture books I've illustrated, 4 for Guardian Angel Publishing, Inc. and one for United Way.
 As a part of my artistic journey, I have also had the joy of teaching art to teens for 17 years in public schools in Ohio and Florida.

-As well as steadily doing a variety of commissioned work, I have also done a series of 25 black and white paintings I call "Faces of Human Trafficking" to help raise awareness and educate about the scourge of sex trafficking in the United States of America.
+In addition to doing a variety of commissioned work and illustrations, I have also created a series of 25 black and white paintings entitled "Faces of Human Trafficking" to help raise awareness and educate about the scourge of sex trafficking in the United States of America.
 These 25 paintings have been exhibited in a wide range of public and private art centers and galleries as well as government and church settings in Central Florida where I reside.
-Wherever I speak on the topic of human trafficking, I bring some of the paintings with me to help my audiences make a powerful visual connection to the true stories told to me by survivors and the information I share.
+The paintings help audiences make a powerful visual connection to the true stories told to me by survivors and the information I share.
 To respect the privacy and dignity of these survivors, the faces in the paintings are not theirs.

 Artist’s Statement: